What is a Financial Plan?

 Securing Funding

 This section of your plan is absolutely critical if you are trying to secure funding.
-Your financial plan should include information on your revenue, expenses, and cash flow.
+Your financial plan should include information on your revenue, anticipated expenses, and cash flow.

 This information will help potential investors or lenders understand your business’s financial situation and decide whether or not to provide funding.

 Include a detailed description of how you plan to use the funds you are requesting.
-For example, what are the key uses of the funds (e.g., purchasing equipment, paying staff, etc.) and what are the future timings of these financial outlays.
+For example, what are the key uses of the funds (e.g., purchasing equipment, paying staff, etc.) and what are the future timings of these financial outlays?

 The financial information in your business plan should be realistic and accurate.
 Do not overstate your projected revenues or underestimate your expenses.
 This can lead to problems down the road.

-Revenue Model
+1. Revenue Model

 Here you will detail how your company generates revenues.
 Oftentimes this is very straightforward, for instance, if you sell products.
 Other times, your answer might be more complex, such as if you’re selling subscriptions (particularly at different price/service levels) or if you are selling multiple products and services.

-Financial Overview & Highlights
+2. Financial Overview & Highlights

-In developing your financial plan, you need to create full financial forecasts including the following financial statements.
+When creating a financial plan, you need to create full financial forecasts including the following financial statements.

 5-Year Income Statement / Profit and Loss Statement

 An income statement, also known as a profit and loss statement (P&L), shows how much revenue your business has generated over a specific period of time, and how much of that revenue has turned into profits.
-The statement includes your company’s revenues and expenses for a given time period, such as a month, quarter, or year.
+This financial statement includes your company’s revenues and expenses for a given time period, such as a month, quarter, or year.
 It can also show your company’s net income, which is the amount of money your company has made after all expenses have been paid.

 5-Year Balance Sheet